Films watched: Circus on Ice (short) and Monster a-Go Go

 - Author Appeal: Kevin Murphy's favorite film, Local Hero, is offered if Joel and the Bots win the action figure contest.

-- Big Lipped Alligator Moment: This is one of the few episodes where none of the host segments has anything to do with the film.
+- This is one of the few episodes where none of the host segments have anything to do with the film.
 As the quote at the beginning of the page explains, the team chose to do this because having host segments related to the movie would be implying that the movie actually had a plot.

 - At one point Joel denies having brought a soda into the theater, despite the fact that we heard him open the can and saw him drink from it.
 It's possible he was drinking a can of beer.
 So, then technically he wasn't lying about it not being pop.
 That, and he also says it's his "medicine", a common euphemism for alcohol, which would give new meaning to Servo whispering, "C'mon, share!"